top of page

 Role of elected officials: Elected officials are ex-officio members of the CRG and are welcome to attend CRG meetings primarily as observers, participating in discussions as/if appropriate to enrich our collective understanding of the issues and opportunities at hand as the id8 Downsview process evolves.

-Role of the Rights Holders: The Rights Holders will be invited to every CRG meeting.
+Role of the Treaty-Holders: The Treaty-Holders will be invited to every CRG meeting.
 The CRG meetings are not a substitute for the meaningful, direct dialogue with the First Nations.
 That dialogue will continue to happen as the id8 Downsview process evolves.
-The invitation and opportunity to attend and participate in the CRG meetings is offered as a means of respect and transparency with the Rights Holders.
+The invitation and opportunity to attend and participate in the CRG meetings is offered as a means of respect and transparency with the Treaty-Holders.

 APPROACH TO DECISION MAKING